 Sixteen submissions and four late submissions were received to the proposed alteration.
 Of these submissions, four were in support and sixteen were in opposition.
 There were a further sixteen submissions.

-A summary of the submissions and further submissions is tabled as Appendix 2.
+A summary of the submissions and further submissions is attached as attachment 2.

 THE SITE AND LOCALITY